Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

 \subsection{Random Access Buffering}

-When a program unavoidably needs to perform random accesses, we can buffer data in on-chip memory and perform fast random access there.
-If implemented with a general purpose replacement strategy, this emulates a CPU-style cache, but to benefit from the customizability of the FPGA architecture, it is usually more desirable to specialize the buffering strategy to the target application.
-Often off-chip memory accesses can be kept contiguous by loading and storing data in stages (i.e., tiles), performing random accesses exclusively to on-chip memory.
+When a program unavoidably needs to perform random accesses, we can buffer data in on-chip memory and perform random access to this fast memory instead of to slow off-chip memory.
+A random access buffer implemented with a general purpose replacement strategy will emulate a CPU-style cache; but to benefit from targeting a spatial system, it is usually more desirable to \emph{specialize} the buffering strategy to the target application~\cite{bram_shuffling, light_propagation}.
+This can enable off-chip memory accesses to be made contiguous by loading and storing data in stages (i.e., tiles), then exclusively performing random accesses to fast on-chip memory.

 \listingref{histogram} outlines a histogram implementation that uses an on-chip buffer (\coderef{histogram_buffer}) to perform fast random accesses reads and writes (\coderef{fast_random_access}) to the bins computed from incoming data, illustrated in \figureref{histogram_buffering}.
 Note that the random access results in a loop-carried dependency on \texttt{histogram}, as there is a potential for subsequent iterations to read and write the same bin.
 This can be solved with one of the interleaving techniques described in \secref{interleaving}, by maintaining multiple partial result buffers.